jkeohan/rctr-2-14-22/w08d15/intro-to-testing-in-react.md

 ## Framing

-We all run `tests` with each line of code we write.
-That test is `did the thing work as expected` or did it break something.
+We all run **tests** with each line of code we write.
+That test is **did the thing work as expected** or did it break something.
 Although we can't truly escape writing our code in this fashion  there is a flaw in that approach and one we have all experienced at some point.
 Fixing one problem breaks something else all together.

 This is where formal testing comes in.
-It ensures that your app is continuing to function as expected, and can save you a massive headache down the road, a few of which are:
+It ensures that your app continues to function as expected, and can save you massive headaches down the road, a few of which are:

 - Ensuring that the code continues to yield the desired result, and does not break with further development.
 - Testing for various use cases, rather than just the one that you performed.